Lisachard/Habit-Enforcer/README.md

 The website allows the user to do few things on their own.

 • Account :
-    - Register
+    ◦ Register
-    - Login
+    ◦ Login
-    - Modify profile
+    ◦ Modify profile
-    - Log out
+    ◦ Log out

 • Group :
-    - Create a party
+    ◦ Create a party
-    - Invite members
+    ◦ Invite members
-    - Join a party
+    ◦ Join a party
-    - Look out for group ranking
+    ◦ Look out for group ranking

 • Habit :
-    - Create one activity per day
+    ◦ Create one activity per day
-    - Specify its name, periodicity, difficulty, color
-    - Check activity's fulfillment
+    ◦ Specify its name, periodicity, difficulty, color ◦ Check activity's fulfillment
-    - Add point to the group
+    ◦ Add point to the group
-    - Remove point to the group
+    ◦ Remove point to the group

+# User Experience (UX) :

+We choose to make an UX oriented approach.
+Likewise, you will find the wireframes of the website's main pages and its tree structure linked to the rendering of our project.

 # Property :